bearden86/Picasso/README.md

 Add an HTML form to collect the names and emails of interested visitors.
 It should have a submit button and the form's action will take the user to another HTML page.
 Note: the form does not actually need to collect information!
 You can direct the user to another HTML page by assigning a value to the <form>'s action attribute.

+Please upload your files (Picasso.html, external.css, formsubmitted.html) to Canvas or a GitHub link (make sure it is set to public).